eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 example above, there can be constraints at the persistence layer, that a track cannot be saved unless its album reference also exists.

 Now, think about your own system.
-Are your entities as simple as set up as the `Artist` and `Album` above?
-No, I did not think so.

-Now, think about your own system.
 I am pretty confident that your entities are a lot more complex than the example above.
 If this was not an example made to be simple, the maybe the `Album` would require us to add information about the label.
 The tracks to include details about composers, etc.